getify/monio/MONADS.md

 How might you know if you're on the right path and comfortable enough with FP to move on to monads?
 There's no great way for me to answer that for all readers of this guide.
 But I at least want to offer a bit of a glimpse or hint instead of leaving you only with the unsatisfying, "it depends".

-There are of course many ways -- for example, with `reduce(..)` -- to approach the `FPBookNames` code snippet at the beginning, from an FP perspective.
+There are of course many ways (e.g., with `reduce(..)`) to approach the `FPBookNames` code snippet at the beginning, in FP style.
 I'm not going to assert that there's "one right way".

 But one approach that's somewhat common in FP, which relies on chained expressions and composed (and curried!) functions, goes by the name "point-free style", and could look like this: